This page will provide descriptions and commentary on the sources used in this project.

 -493r: additions, including St. Edward, King, St. Hugh, St. Anianus, St. Christina

 This breviary exhibits here and there some curtailment of melismas–a modest simplification of melodies–as compared to the other Sarum sources.
 A good example is the responsory Iste cognovit justiciam (Common of One Martyr), f472r.
 In many instance there is no indication of the V. Gloria Patri. or the subsequent repetenda in the final responsories of nocturns.
 Although this is essentially a Sarum breviary, it is not purely Sarum.
 For example, the sentence that closes the matins readings at the Nativity includes the phrase ‘qui hodierna die de Virgine nasci dignatus es’, which belongs to the Use of York.
-Further, the chants exhibit several special characteristics: in the responsories ‘regular’ phrase-endings often occur where ‘deceptive’ or ‘varied’ endings occur in the usual Sarum sources; in addition, the range of some chants is curtailed, omitting to empoly the low ‘Gamma’ in mode II, for example.
+Further, the chants exhibit several special characteristics: in the responsories ‘regular’ phrase-endings often occur where ‘deceptive’ or ‘varied’ endings occur in the usual Sarum sources; in addition, the range of some chants is curtailed, omitting to employ the low ‘Gamma’ in mode II, for example; on 417v. the responsory Quatuor animalia omits the high B that appears in other sources.

 There is occasional inaccuracy in the vertical placement of the pitches on the staff lines.